SENDCo: Mrs A Duda and Mrs C Hingston

-Our policy for identifying children with SEN and assessing their needs
+Our policy for identifying children with SEND and assessing their needs

-In collaboration with class teachers, and other professionals where appropriate, and in consultation with parents/carers, the SENCO decides if a pupil who is causing concern needs to be placed on the SEN register.
+In collaboration with class teachers, and other professionals where appropriate, and in consultation with parents/carers, the SENDCo decides if a pupil who is causing concern needs to be placed on the SEND register.
 Each child is registered under his/her main presenting or predominant need.

-The SEN Co-ordinators (SENCO) are Samantha Saunders and Nikki Hyde, who are also responsible for SEND across the school.
+The SEND Co-ordinators (SENDCo) are Charlotte Hingston and Amanda Duda, who are also responsible for SEND across the school.

-Arrangements for consulting parents of children with SEN and involving them in their child's education
+Arrangements for consulting parents of children with SEND and involving them in their child's education

 The school works in close partnership with parents/carers.
 We do so by: